geoscixyz/em/content/geophysical_surveys/dcr/data.rst

    To show how measured voltages are converted to apparent resistivity and plotted as a sounding curve or as a pseudo-section

-In a general DC resistivity survey (figure below), one electrode, :math:`A`, is the positive side of a current source, and the other electrode, :math:`B`, is the negative side.
+In a general DC resistivity survey (:numref:`dcr_Schlumberger_array`), one electrode, :math:`A`, is the positive side of a current source, and the other electrode, :math:`B`, is the negative side.
 The current into each electrode is equal, but of opposite sign.

 .. figure:: ./images/DCR_Gradient-Schlumberger_Array.svg
+	:name: dcr_Schlumberger_array
-	:align: center
+	:align: right
-	:width: 400px
+	:figwidth: 50%

+	A general 4 electrode DC resistivity array.
+A and B are the current electrodes while M and N are the potential electrodes.
+Distances between the electrodes are used to calculate the geometry factor and apparent resistivity discussed below.

 Measured potential differences
 ------------------------------